Log-in/Sign-up

 Grading Approach

 The goal of this course is to help all students learn the classwork well enough to earn an A!
 Students are graded based on what they know and what they can do rather than on their timeliness or compliance (following Grading for Equity principles).
-Tests are meant to assess as well as prepare students for the AP exam.
+Tests are meant to assess as well as prepare students for the AP® exam.
 There are also project grades which comprise a large percentage of the overall course grade.
 Test corrections and late work are accepted, and all possible accommodations will be made to help every student succeed.
 Additionally, the grades of all students who score a 5 on the AP® exam will be updated to an A+.

 Course Dates

-• Thanksgiving break (November 23 - December 2)
+• Thanksgiving break (November 24 - December 1)

-• Winter break (December 21 - January 6)
+• Winter break (December 12 - January 5)

-• Spring break (April 12 - 22)
+• Spring break (March 30 - April 6)

 Course Fee